 Plus a piece of wood with a predrilled hole to guide the drill.

-Place the bottle securely.
-Use cold water as you drill the hole, then drill the hole (please bear in mind health and safety and wear safety goggles).
+Place the bottle securely into your vice.
+Use a diamond grit drill piece to drill the hole, it is a good idea to have a second person applying water as your drill to stop glass dust from entering the air (please bear in mind health and safety and wear safety goggles).

 Your bottle may chip, but once your project is finished this will be barely noticeable.